Gaza: A year of war in five numbers

 18,363

-Multiple evacuation orders, losing loved ones, insecure and inadequate living conditions, and continual fear of airstrikes has led to repeated trauma for the people of Gaza.
+Multiple evacuation orders, losing loved ones, insecure and inadequate living conditions, and continual fear of airstrikes have led to repeated trauma for the people of Gaza.

-MSF teams have continued providing mental health support through the most challenging circumstances, with individual and group therapy sessions, as well as and psychological first aid.
+MSF teams have continued providing mental health support through the most challenging circumstances, with individual and group therapy sessions, as well as with psychological first aid.

 MSF psychologist Davide Musardo said in June 2024: